-This isn’t the same as body dysmorphic disorder, in which a person focuses on a specific body part and imagines it’s so flawed that when they go out in public, they think people are staring at and talking about that flawed part – such as their nose, upper lip or calves.
+This isn’t the same as body dysmorphic disorder, in which a person focuses on a specific body part and imagines it’s so flawed that when they go out in public, they think people are staring at and talking about it – such as their nose, upper lip or calves.

 I’m referring to the normal, basic vanity that most human beings possess.

-There is nothing wrong with being self-conscious to the point that you cover yourself up from the waist down when at the beach.
+There is nothing wrong with being self-conscious to the point that you cover yourself up at the beach or swimming pool.